Jun 26, 2026

 2. Involve Cross-Functional Teams From the Start

-PLM affects more than just one department.
 It connects design, sourcing, tech design, production, and vendor communication, so it works best when everyone is involved early.
-Skipping this step usually leads to limited adoption and features no one uses.
+Skipping this step usually leads to limited adoption, and PLM features no one uses.

 3. Prioritize Clean, Centralized Product Data

-Scattered product data is one of the biggest causes of confusion during development.
-When files live in different drives, emails, or folders, it’s easy for teams to work off the wrong version or miss key updates.
-Clean, centralized data is a key component of alignment and helps reduce unnecessary back-and-forth.
+When files live in different drives, emails, or folders, it’s easy for teams to work from the wrong version or miss key updates.
+Clean, centralized data helps reduce unnecessary back-and-forth and gives teams a reliable source of information.

-Start by creating clear naming standards and organizing everything in one shared space.
-Your PLM should be the single place where your team can find up-to-date information.
-When product data is easy to access and manage, it improves data integrity and gives your team confidence in every decision they make.
+Start by creating naming standards and organizing product information in one shared space.
+Your PLM should be the single place where your team can find up-to-date information, including materials, specifications, supplier data, and records needed for regulatory compliance.

 4. Keep Your Workflows Configurable and Easy to Update

-Fashion timelines change.
-Some styles move fast, others take more time.
 That’s why your workflows should be built to adapt instead of following a rigid checklist.
-A flexible PLM lets you update timelines, adjust responsibilities, and move tasks around when plans shift.
+A flexible PLM lets you update timelines, adjust responsibilities, and move tasks around when plans change.

 5. Automate Manual Processes Wherever You Can

-Your team didn’t sign up to chase approvals or send the same reminder three times.
 If you're still managing task updates through email or manual checklists, you're spending time on work that could easily be automated.
 Repetitive tasks slow things down and take focus away from product development.

-A solid PLM solution helps handle the busywork.
-Set up automatic status updates, task assignments, and reminders so your team stays on track without lifting a finger.
 When these details run in the background, your team can focus on the work that moves products forward and generates long-term cost savings.

 6. Enable Real-Time Collaboration (Especially With Vendors)

 Vendors need access to the most current product info, not outdated PDFs buried in inboxes.
 Real-time collaboration helps reduce confusion and avoid costly production errors.
-If you’re still relying on email, spreadsheets, or messaging apps to manage feedback, things are more likely to fall through the cracks.

 7. Make Onboarding and Data Migration Easy

 Moving to a new PLM system can feel overwhelming, especially if your product data is scattered or outdated.
-For many teams, the idea of organizing everything before getting started is enough to delay the project altogether.
-But that first step doesn’t have to be painful.

 Once everything’s in, your team can hit the ground running instead of getting stuck in setup mode.